emmanueltouzery/projectpad/README.md

 On Fedora, you'll need to install the qt5-qtdeclarative-devel, qt5-qtquickcontrols and qt5-qtgraphicaleffects packages.
 In the releases sections you can find binaries which have been tested on Fedora 20 and Fedora 21 x86-64.

+You should also install some unicode font because some unicode symbol glyphs are used when editing notes.
+On Fedora you can install `gdouros-symbola-fonts`.

 Let's now cover installation from source...

 You must first install sqlcipher itself.
 If your distribution doesn't have packages, you'll have to compile it: